Package Managers \`a la Carte: A Formal Model of Dependency Resolution: Package Managers, Mise en Place

-We reduce the Peer Package Calculus to the core calculus with a modified Concurrent Package Calculus (Definition~\ref{def:concurrent-reduction}) using intermediate package dependencies to constrain the peer package version selection to the intersection of the parent and the child constraints.
-Figure~\ref{fig:peer-dependency} shows an instance of the Peer Package Calculus reduced to the core.
+We reduce the Peer Package Calculus to the core calculus by modifying the Concurrent Reduction (Def.~\ref{def.concurrent-reduction}), using intermediate package dependencies to constrain the peer package version selection.
+Fig.~\ref{fig.peer-dependency} shows an instance of the Peer Package Calculus reduced to the core.